FarronF/limerick-council-meetings/meetings/2022/10/10-Meeting of the Economic Development, Enterprise and Planning Strategic Policy Committee/Minutes - Meeting of the Economic Development, Enterprise and Planning Strategic Policy Committee - 20th June 2022.md

 However, business owners who wish to cater for outdoor dining on public roads require a

+licence under S.254 of the Regulations and have Employers and Public Liability Insurance.
+---
-licence under S.254 of the Regulations and have Employers and Public Liability Insurance.--- While members welcomed the waiving of the fees for 2021/22, they queried the charge for
+While members welcomed the waiving of the fees for 2021/22, they queried the charge for

 future years and was informed that the fees charged were set out in the P&D Regs and such